 25 Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
 26 When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to her, “Woman, here is your son,” 27 and to the disciple, “Here is your mother.”
 From that time on, this disciple took her into his home.

-In this passage, we can read how Jesus addressed the need of His mother.
-It is to have someone look out for her while Jesus will go back to the Father in heaven.
+In this passage, we can read how Jesus addressed His mother’s needs.
+It is to have someone look out for her while Jesus returns to the Father in heaven.
 But this move of Jesus is caused by His mother’s love for Him.
-Mary gave birth to Him, cared for Him, and helped Him raised.
-And because of Jesus’ death on the cross, Mary was silently suffering a broken heart –– like pierced with a sword (Luke 2:34,35)
+Mary gave birth to Him, cared for Him, and helped Him raise.
+And because of Jesus’ death on the cross, Mary was silently suffering a broken heart –– like being pierced with a sword (Luke 2:34,35)

 Mothers are Powerful Intercessors